bengsfort/ipc-talk/presentation/slides.md

 ```
 </div>

+---
+transition: fade
+layout: statement
+---

+# This looks easy?

+In real world applications, it's not quite as straightforward as these examples...

+---
+transition: fade
+layout: section
+---

+# In the real world..

+- you are sending more than just one type of message between processes
+- mistakes and typos are silent runtime bugs
+- tracking input/output is clunky due to event based nature
+- errors can happen

 <!--
 It might be good here to pivot to the problems, and show each problem in a growing
 list which can then be ticked off one by one.
 Like iteration.